-Our answer to this question will not only determine how we view the Bible and its importance to our lives, but also it will ultimately have an eternal impact on us.
+Our answer to this question will not only determine how we view the Bible and its importance to our lives, but it will also have an eternal impact on us.
 If the Bible is truly God’s Word, then we should cherish it, study it, obey it, and fully trust it.
+If the Bible is truly the Word of God, then it is the final authority for all matters of faith, practice, and morality.
 If the Bible is the Word of God, then to dismiss it is to dismiss God Himself.

-The fact that God gave us the Bible is an evidence and illustration of His love for us.
-The term “revelation” simply means that God communicated to mankind what He is like and how we can have a right relationship with Him.
+The fact that God gave us the Bible is an evidence of His love for us.
+God communicated to mankind what He is like and how we can have a right relationship with Him.
 These are things that we could not have known had God not divinely revealed them to us in the Bible.
-Although God’s revelation of Himself in the Bible was given progressively over approximately 1500 years, it has always contained everything man needs to know about God in order to have a right relationship with Him.
-If the Bible is truly the Word of God, then it is the final authority for all matters of faith, religious practice, and morals.
+The Bible contains everything mankind needs to know about God in order to have a right relationship with Him.

-There are both internal and external evidences that the Bible is truly God’s Word.
-The internal evidences are those things within the Bible that testify of its divine origin.
-One of the first internal evidences that the Bible is truly God’s Word is seen in its unity.
-Even though it is really sixty-six individual books, written on three continents, in three different languages, over a period of approximately 1500 years, by more than 40 authors who came from many walks of life, the Bible remains one unified book from beginning to end without contradiction.
-This unity is unique from all other books and is evidence of the divine origin of the words which God moved men to record.
+Internal evidences are those things within the Bible that testify of its divine origin.
+One internal evidence that the Bible is truly God’s Word is its unity.
+Even though it is really sixty-six individual books, written on three continents, in three different languages, over a period of approximately 1,500 years, by more than 40 authors who came from many walks of life, the Bible remains one unified book from beginning to end without contradiction.
+This unity is unique from all other books and is evidence of the divine origin of the words that God moved men to record.

 A third internal evidence of the divine origin of the Bible is its unique authority and power.
-While this evidence is more subjective than the first two, it is no less a powerful testimony of the divine origin of the Bible.
-The Bible’s authority is unlike any other book ever written.
-This authority and power are best seen in the way countless lives have been transformed by the supernatural power of God’s Word.
+While this evidence is more subjective than the first two, it is no less a powerful testimony that the Bible is God’s Word.
+The Bible’s authority is unlike that of any other book ever written.
+This power is seen in the way countless lives have been supernaturally transformed.
 Drug addicts have been cured by it, homosexuals set free by it, derelicts and deadbeats transformed by it, hardened criminals reformed by it, sinners rebuked by it, and hate turned to love by it.
 The Bible does possess a dynamic and transforming power that is only possible because it is truly God’s Word.

-A final external evidence that the Bible is truly God’s Word is the indestructibility of the Bible.
-Because of its importance and its claim to be the very Word of God, the Bible has suffered more vicious attacks and attempts to destroy it than any other book in history.
-From early Roman Emperors like Diocletian, through communist dictators and on to modern-day atheists and agnostics, the Bible has withstood and outlasted all of its attackers and is still today the most widely published book in the world.
+Another external evidence that the Bible is truly God’s Word is the indestructibility of the Bible.
+The Bible has suffered more vicious attacks and attempts to destroy it than any other book in history.
+From early Roman Emperors like Diocletian, through communist dictators and on to modern-day atheists, the Bible has withstood a constant onslaught from detractors.
+Yet it endures and is still today the most widely published book in the world.

-Throughout time, skeptics have regarded the Bible as mythological, but archeology has confirmed it as historical.
-Opponents have attacked its teaching as primitive and outdated, but its moral and legal concepts and teachings have had a positive influence on societies and cultures throughout the world.
+Throughout history, skeptics have regarded the Bible as mythological, but archaeology has confirmed it as historical.
+Opponents have attacked its teaching as primitive and outdated, but its moral and legal concepts have had a positive influence on societies throughout the world.
 It continues to be attacked by pseudo-science, psychology, and political movements, yet it remains just as true and relevant today as it was when it was first written.
 This should not surprise us.
 After all, Jesus said, “Heaven and earth will pass away, but my words will never pass away” (Mark 13:31).